High School Tutorial Scholarship Program:

 fans.
 I met their principal, Mr. Srey, and learned more about the education system in Cambodia.
 The

-government provides free education from primary to high school.
+government provides free education from primary through high school.
 Students go to school in the morning or

-afternoon for only four hours daily, but the high school curriculum demands much long class sessions.
+afternoon for only four hours daily, but the high school curriculum demands much longer class sessions.
 As a

 result, teachers offer tutorials to help students finish the required curriculum.
 Students who can afford to pay for tutorial fees flock to their classes, especially G11 and G12 students preparing to sit for the public exam that qualifies them for university admission.
 However, students from low-income families who cannot afford to pay are left out.

 The program was established to support hardworking G11 and G12 students of low-income families who strive for academic success.